 Structure and integration into the university

 Research at the Centre for Climate Resilience at the University of Augsburg is carried out in a cross-faculty and inter- and transdisciplinary manner with the participation of the faculties of

 - Applied Computer Science,

 - Business and Economics,

-The Centre for Climate Resilience can draw on existing structures and networks with national and international university alliances, non-university research institutions and federal and state authorities.
-Through scientific visibility and concerted public relations work, the Centre will perform a crucial overarching, socially relevant task by providing scientifically sound decision-making support for society, business and politics, thereby working towards a more climate-resilient future.
+The Centre for Climate Resilience can draw on existing structures and networks with national and international university alliances, non-university research institutions, and federal and state authorities.
+Through scientific visibility and concerted public relations work, the Centre will perform a crucial, overarching and socially-relevant role in providing scientifically sound decision-making support for society, business, and politics, thereby working towards a more climate-resilient future.